 Pembrokeshire has something for everyone.

-It’s blessed with natural beauty, is steeped in history and provides all the thrills, spills and excitement you could ever wish for.
+It’s blessed with natural beauty, is steeped in history and provides all the thrills, spills and excitement you could wish for.

 So, whether you’re looking for surfing, sailing and white-knuckle rides, or museums, castles and nature trails, it’s all within easy reach of Scolton Country Cottages.